 Investment strategy for Gold:

 We have clearly seen how psychological factors, macroeconomic factors, and the characteristics of gold play roles in the long term price action of the commodity.
-The returns of Gold and the Indian benchmark Sensex has roughly been the same for two decades.
-This makes Gold an indispensable part of any investor’s portfolio.
-We highly recommend investing 10% of your investible income in Gold every month.
+Its returns and the Indian benchmark Sensex has roughly been the same for two decades.
+It is an indispensable part of any investor’s portfolio.
+We highly recommend investing 10% of your investible income in it every month.
 While investing, the following things are highly recommended:

 - Invest in physical Gold, as it ensures the safety of returns and protection against the collapse of the financial instrument you are using to invest in Gold